Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 #### Manufacturer: Cray | Device Type : `NodeBMC` | Target : `NodeBIOS`

-There are two nodes that must be updated on each BMC; these have the targets `Node0.BIOS` and `Node1.BIOS`.
+There may be more than one node that must be updated on each BMC; these have the targets `Node0.BIOS` and `Node1.BIOS`, etc.
 The targets can be run in the same action (as shown in the example) or run separately by only including one target in the action.
-On larger systems, it is recommended to run as two actions one after each other as the output will be shorter.
+On larger systems, it is recommended to run as separate actions one after each other as the output will be shorter.

 > **IMPORTANT:** The Cray `nodeBMC` device needs to be updated before the `nodeBIOS` because the `nodeBMC` adds a new Redfish field \(`softwareId`\) that the `NodeX.BIOS` update will require.
 See [Update Liquid-Cooled Node Firmware](#liquid-cooled-nodes-update-procedures) for more information.